endrollex/imm_blender_export/README.md

 Files Explanation:
 ------------------
-* show_static.py: Have a look of static model.
+* static_show.py: Have a look of static data structure.
-* export_static.py: Export static model data to text, setting is in this file.
+* static_export.py: Export static data to text, setting is in this file.

 In Development:
 ---------------